-The second appeal available in most states to a disability claimant is the hearing before an administrative law judge (ALJ).
+The second level of appeal available to a disability claimant is the hearing before an administrative law judge (ALJ).
 An "ALJ hearing" may be requested after the denial of a reconsideration (again, within 60 days from the date of the recon's denial).
 It can take anywhere from 9 months to 24 months for a hearing to be scheduled.
 You will receive a notice of hearing date 75 days before your hearing.

 The third appeal available to a disability claimant is a review by the Appeals Council of an ALJ's decision.